 • Honorable Mention at the Balkan Mathematical Olympiad,

-• Gold, Silver, Bronze, Distinction, and Merit in the various stages of the British Mathematical Olympiad (JMC, IMC, SMC, BMO I)
+• Gold, Silver, Bronze, Distinction, and Merit in the various stages of the British Mathematical Olympiad (JMC, IMC, SMC, BMO 1, and BMO 2).

 • Math Meets/Tournaments of Caltech, Princeton, Stanford, and Berkeley,